UK-Norway energy pact boosts jobs, gas supplies

 Norway, Europe's-second biggest gas supplier behind Russia, meets more than a third of Britain's gas needs via two dedicated subsea pipelines.
 It also ships liquefied natural gas to the UK, Europe, North America and Asia from its Snoehvit production plant in the Barents Sea.

-The two parties expect to build on the 13 billion pound ($20.10 billion) long-term supply deal between Centrica and Norway's Statoil last year, equivalent to 5 percent of UK supply.
+The two parties expect to build on the 13 billion pound ($20.10 billion) long-term supply deal between Centrica (CNA.L) and Norway's Statoil (STL.OL) last year, equivalent to 5 percent of UK supply.

 Both sides reiterated that Norwegian gas will underpin UK power generation for years to come, saying that its use into the 2020s is consistent with UK emissions targets as CCS is rolled out.